 If you don't have enough permissions in the target project, you won't be able to update the issue after the move.
 In such cases, you will need to contact the administrator of the target project to update the issue or move it back to the original project.

 Adding New Values to Fields

 For fields that are unique to your project or that use an independent set of values, you only need Update Project permission in the current project.
-When this is the case, you see the option to add a new value at the bottom of the list of existing values.
+When this is the case, you see the option to add a new value below the list of existing values.

 Working with Archived Values

 In most fields that store values from an enumerated set, there is an option to archive specific values in the set.